fuscadan/sampling/README.md

    $ source .venv/bin/activate
    ```

    Make sure your IDE is using the Python interpreter of the venv.
-In VSCode, bring up VSCode preferences, e.g. with `shift + command + P`, search for `Python: Select Interpreter`, and enter the path to the interpreter: `./sampling/.venv/bin/python3.11`.
+In VSCode, bring up VSCode preferences, e.g. with `shift + command + P`, search for `Python: Select Interpreter`, and enter the path to the interpreter: `./sampling/.venv/bin/python3.11` (or wherever you stored your venv files).

 3. Update pip:
    ```